1 (800) 308-4358

 • $300,000 for each bodily injury accident

-You'll need to submit the following documents with your Illinois auto dealer license application packet.
+Now, you’re ready to submit your Illinois auto dealer license application packet with the following materials:

 • $50,000 Illinois motor vehicle dealer bond